-The Trust is an "externally managed listed entity", for which some of the ASXCGC Recommendations do not apply.
+The Trust is an "externally managed listed entity" for the purposes of determining which of the ASXCGC Principles and Recommendations apply to the Trust and its Responsible Entity.

 Board governance matters also take into consideration any relevant provisions of the Responsible Entity's Constitution, the Trust's Constitution and Compliance Plan, the ASX Listing Rules and the Corporations Act 2001 ("the Corporations Act").